Notes - recording and viewing: Application Notes (Info)

-Note: If you’re entering a standardised message with the code at the end of the message, you will be unable to prefix the message with an effective date.
+Note: If you are entering a standardised message with the code at the end of the message, you will be unable to prefix the message with an effective date.
 In these cases, you must enter the effective date at the end of the standardised message after the code.

-If there isn’t enough room to record all the details that you need to record in Application Notes you must
+If there is not enough room to record all the details that you need to record in Application Notes you must

 - complete form TC648 with the details and send to storage.
 Follow the guidance in TCM0074140